-- A revolving line of credit allows you to draw against a set amount for your business and only pay interest on what you borrow.
+- A revolving line of credit allows you to draw against a set amount for your business and pay interest only on what you borrow.

-- Revolving lines of credit are useful for your company if you need capital for expansion, or want an option to cover expenses and support cash flow.
+- Revolving lines of credit are useful for your company if you need capital for expansion or want an option to cover expenses and support cash flow.

-- This article is for business owners considering opening a line of credit to help fund their company.
+- This article is for business owners considering opening a revolving line of credit to help fund their company.

 Revolving lines of credit are great tools for your business if you need working capital periodically to finance your company’s growth or ongoing operations.
 They’re also ideal if you’d like to borrow against your assets to cover expenses or refinance high-interest debt.

 Editor’s note: Need a loan for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 A revolving line of credit is a loan typically secured by real estate or other collateral – but not always.
 When you receive a revolving line of credit, the line is divided into two parts: a draw period and a repayment period.

 - Draw period: During the draw period, you can borrow money against your line of credit.
 You won’t start paying interest until after you borrow against your line, and then you would make interest-only payments, which typically occur monthly.
 If you make extra payments – reducing the outstanding balance – you can borrow that money again during the draw period.
 The draw period varies by the lender.
 However, it usually ends after one or two years.
 At that time, the lender may decide to renew your loan, extending the draw period.

 - Repayment period: At the end of the draw period, if the loan isn’t renewed, the lender may call the loan, in which case you must repay it in full.
 Most often, the loan enters a repayment period.
 At this point, the lender converts any outstanding balance to a structured business loan paid back through fixed monthly payments composed of interest and principal.